sony/NeISF/README.md

 A **Microsoft account** is required to download the [data](https://sonyjpn.sharepoint.com/sites/S110-NeISF).
 If you do not have an account, please create one first and access the [link](https://sonyjpn.sharepoint.com/sites/S110-NeISF).
 After a certain amount of time, the access rights will be granted and you will be able to download the data.
 Please note that your account information will not be retained.

+If the procedure above does not work, please send a message to [takeshi.uemori@sony.com](mailto:takeshi.uemori@sony.com).

 ## Table of Contents <!-- omit in toc -->
 - [Dependencies](#dependencies)